Why vCloud Tech?Cloud Storage And Disaster Recovery (DR) Solutions Ensure That Your Organization's Data Is Secure And Always Available.

 The practice of producing and preserving copies of data that can be used to protect businesses against data loss is referred to as backup and recovery.
 Operational recovery is a term used to describe this process.

-The goal of a backup and recovery plan is to safeguard the database from data loss and to rebuild the database when it has occurred.
-The following are typical backup administration tasks: Responses to various types of failures should be planned and tested.
+So, The goal of a backup and recovery plan is to safeguard the database from data loss and to rebuild the database when it has occurred.
+Additionally, The following are typical backup administration tasks: Responses to various types of failures should be planned and tested.

 The purpose of a backup is to create a copy of something for safekeeping.
 That copy must be kept somewhere other than where the original files are kept.
 If the backup copies are kept on the same hardware as the originals, the backup copies may be lost along with the originals if the hardware is damaged.